 ACCIDENT/ INCIDENT INVESTIGATION REPORT

 Accident/incident report No:

 Accident/ incident details:

-Date and time of accident
+Date and time of accident incident:

-incident:

-Name of person reporting
+Name of person reporting accident:

-accident:

 Location of accident:

-Weather conditions at the time of
+Weather conditions at the time of the incident:

-the incident:

 Particulars of injured person:

 Name:

 Male/female:

 Date of birth:

-Pupil or staff member (if staff

-what is the injured person's
+Pupil or staff member (if staff what is the injured person's occupation):

-occupation):

 Employer:

 Home address.
 Include Postcode and Tel number:

 Hospital if sent:

 Injuries/ loss sustained

 ACCIDENT/ INVESTIGATION REPORT

 Factors that contributed to the accident:

 Recommendations to prevent a recurrence:

 Comments by Head Teacher if appropriate:

 SignedDate

--0

 Comments by Health and Safety Advisor if appropriate:

+Comments by ficular and surety flution in appropriate.

 SignedDate